-Hargreaves Associates’ Queen Elizabeth Olympic Park in London won the Rosa Barba International Landscape Prize at the International Biennial of Landscape Architecture in Barcelona on the 30th of September 2016.
+Hargreaves Associates’ Queen Elisabeth Olympic Park in London won the Rosa Barba International Landscape Prize at the International Biennial of Landscape Architecture in Barcelona on the 30th of September 2016.
 The project was selected from a shortlist of ten finalists.

 The International Prize for University Projects in Schools of Architecture and Landscape went to the University of Virginia.

 The Rosa Barba Prize was always a celebration of a curious and sensitive approach to landscape, dedicated to the playful revealing of layers of time, space, natural and social processes, the intimate monologue of the landscape architect concerning »to intervene or not to intervene?«, and the dialogue with the site.
-A process that gradually leads to a statement in landscape.
+A process that gradually leads to a statement in the landscape.

 A change in criteria would have been expected when the Biennial shifted from European to International in 2014.
-The transition was however smooth and the jury, at the time presided over by Michael van Gessel, awarded the prize to North Wharf Promenade in Auckland, New Zealand by Taylor Cullity Lethlean.
+The transition was, however, smooth, and the jury, at the time, presided over by Michael van Gessel, awarded the prize to North Wharf Promenade in Auckland, New Zealand, by Taylor Cullity Lethlean.
 An industrial harbour area that had been transformed into a public landscape whilst maintaining the characteristics of the site by ‘curating’ and ‘translating’ Industrial elements that were found on site into a public space infrastructure.

-It doesn’t come as a surprise that with this kind of approach the Rosa Barba Prize over the years gained the utmost respect and accumulated a vast pool of followers and supporters in the global community of landscape architects.
-They were present at the ceremony and they awarded the Renaturation of the river Aire with the Public Opinion Prize.
+It doesn’t come as a surprise that with this kind of approach, the Rosa Barba Prize, over the years, gained the utmost respect and accumulated a vast pool of followers and supporters in the global community of landscape architects.
+They were present at the ceremony, and they awarded the Renaturation of the river Aire with the Public Opinion Prize.

-When James Corner announced the winner the applause began after a moment of hesitation, was polite and of a modest length and volume.
-A few minutes later the Public Opinion Prize winner was announced and the audience reacted in a considerably more ecstatic way, bringing the volume of the applause and loud cheers to the maximum.
+When James Corner announced the winner, the applause began after a moment of hesitation, was polite and of a modest length and volume.
+A few minutes later, the Public Opinion Prize winner was announced, and the audience reacted in a considerably more ecstatic way, bringing the volume of the applause and loud cheers to the maximum.

-As an illustration I’d like to emphasise three projects from the shortlist of ten excellent finalists for the Rosa Barba Prize 2016 that managed to break or even redefine the rules and were exceptional in terms of the dialogue between the site, function and the designer.
+As an illustration, I’d like to emphasise three projects from the shortlist of ten excellent finalists for the Rosa Barba Prize 2016 that managed to break or even redefine the rules and were exceptional in terms of the dialogue between the site, function and the designer.

 H+N+S designed Buitenschot Park, a landscape that reduces the ground noise produced by planes at the nearby Schiphol airport, Amsterdam.
 The landscape is at the same time publicly accessible and functions as a park.
-The design approach for this landscape is all about experiment that resulted in a landscape as innovative infrastructure for noise reduction and a park for people.
+The design approach for this landscape is all about experiments that resulted in a landscape as an innovative infrastructure for noise reduction and a park for people.

 Louvre Lens Museum Park: Visitors come to museums to see works of art, science or remains of the past, in order to get inspired, filled with new knowledge or to reshape the margins of their understanding.
 Catherine Mosbach seized the opportunity to offer a landscape that engages this mindset and is able to explain the hidden stories this landscape inhabits.